liliwustl/quasi-likelihood/README.md

-This repository contains R code for implementing health care provider clustering using fusion penalty in quasilikelihood.
+This repository contains R code for implementing health care provider clustering using fusion penalty in quasi-likelihood.
 The completed code and results are available at https://github.com/liliwustl/quasi-likelihood

 ### Repository Contents